Real-Time Dam Levels

 Catchment & Hydrological Impact

-Fed primarily by the Mackintosh River, this reservoir plays a critical role in the Tasmania drainage division.
+The Mackintosh River acts as the primary lifeblood for Lake Mackintosh, making it a cornerstone of the Tasmania network.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
 Catchment dynamics in the Tasmania are deeply influenced by the retention capacity of Lake Mackintosh.

 Agricultural & Economic Significance